 The Northern Cardinal is the state bird of Illinois, Indiana, Kentucky, North Carolina, Ohio, Virginia, and West Virginia.

-The Northern Cardinal is a striking bird and is known for its distinctive red crest and black mask.
-It’s a year-round resident in many eastern and midwest states, and can often be seen at backyard feeders.
+The striking Northern Cardinal is known for its distinctive red crest and black mask.
+It’s a year-round resident in many eastern and Midwest states, and is often seen at bird feeders.
 This is my favorite bird and it inspired me to start bird feeding in the first place.
-I think it’s more than deserving of being the most popular state bird!
+It’s more than deserving of being the most popular state bird!

 2. Western Meadowlark – State Bird of Six States

-The state bird of Kansas, Montana, Nebraska, North Dakota, Oregon, and Wyoming.
+The Western Meadowlark is the state bird of Kansas, Montana, Nebraska, North Dakota, Oregon, and Wyoming.

-The Western Meadowlark is a medium-sized bird with yellow and brown feathers and a distinctive black V on its chest.
-It is often found in grassy fields and prairies.
-It can be found throughout the midwest and western United States (Cornell Bird Lab).
+The Western Meadowlark is a medium-sized bird with yellow and brown feathers and a distinctive black ‘V’ on its chest.
+It’s often in grassy fields and prairies.
+It can be found throughout the Midwest and Western United States (Cornell Bird Lab).

 3. Northern Mockingbird – State Bird of Five States